g4nlpa/Automatic_Ticket_Assignment/README.md

- Description of file are as given below
+ Description of the file3 are as given below

  All the models have been built on 3 differents kinds of data